nisanthchunduru/hugo-notion/README.md

 # hugo-notion

-Write in Notion.
-Publish with Hugo.
+Author your Hugo blog's blog posts in Notion.

-Use Notion as a CMS (Content Management System) for your Hugo site/blog.
+hugo-notion gives you the ability to use Notion as a CMS (Content Management System) for your Hugo site/blog.

 `hugo-notion` is a command line (CLI) tool that syncs your Notion page url to your Hugo site's/blog's `content` directory.